amirasalah/graphql-socialmedia-crud/README.md

 ## What is this?

-There are a set of Crud operations using GraphQl and Apollo server to be used in social media Apps
+A set of Crud operations using GraphQl and Apollo server to be used in social media Apps

 ## functionalities Included: